pawanxcaliber/Inventory_Management_System/README.md

 git clone https://github.com/pawanxcaliber/Inventory_Management_System.git
 ```
 #### The project repository consists of frontend and Backend
+#### Change the .env which points to your Mangodb Cluster and Database
 #### To run Backend ....
 ```
 cd Backend